← MRI Terms

 When Facet Arthropathy Is Part of a Bigger Spine Pattern

 Facet arthropathy often travels with other degenerative spine findings.
+It may be part of a pattern that includes:

 For example, one MRI level may have a disc bulge, thickened ligament, and enlarged facet joints.
-Each one may only narrow the space a little.
-Together, they can create stenosis.
+Each narrows the space only a little, but together they can create stenosis — which is why a single phrase rarely tells the full story.

 When to Get Urgent Medical Care

-Seek urgent medical attention now — not an online MRI review — if you have:
+Facet arthropathy itself is usually not an emergency.
+Seek urgent, in-person care now — not an online MRI review — if you have:

 • New loss of bladder control